open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-stackdriver-trace/README.md

 tracer.addSpanProcessor(new BatchSpanProcessor(exporter));
 ```

-You can use built-in `SimpleSpanProcessor` or `BatchSpanProcessor` or write your own.
+You can use the built-in `SimpleSpanProcessor` or `BatchSpanProcessor`, or write your own.

 - [SimpleSpanProcessor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/sdk-tracing.md#simple-processor): The implementation of `SpanProcessor` that passes ended span directly to the configured `SpanExporter`.
 - [BatchSpanProcessor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/sdk-tracing.md#batching-processor): The implementation of the `SpanProcessor` that batches ended spans and pushes them to the configured `SpanExporter`.
 It is recommended to use this `SpanProcessor` for better performance and optimization.